replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### New Features

-- Adds a new addon `aws` to setup the AWS cloud provider within a kURL cluster.
+- Introduces the AWS add-on, which sets up the AWS cloud provider in a Kubernetes installer-created cluster.

 ### Improvements

-- OpenEBS has been marked as incompatible with Kubernetes 1.22+.
+- OpenEBS is now marked as incompatible with Kubernetes 1.22+.

 ## Release v2022.05.06-0